It’s Never Too Early: To Discuss Race and Diversity with Children!

 - Bright Eyes and Brown Skin by Cheryl Willis Hudson & Bernette G. Ford

 - Shades of Black by Sandra L. Pinkney

-Put non-breakable mirrors and brown, black, white, and red paints near the art area.
-Using the paints, ask the children to create their own skin tone for self-portraits.
+Put non-breakable mirrors and brown, black, white and red paint near the art area.
+Using the colors, ask the children to create their own skin tone for self-portraits.

 - The Story of Ruby Bridges by Robert Coles

 - Our Legendary Ladies Presents Harriet Tubman by Megan Callea

 - The Story of Rosa Parks by Patricia A. Pingry